Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 Many candidates feel answering this question can make them sound arrogant, but hiring managers want to see what kind of results you can deliver.

-A great way to respond to “What is your greatest achievement?” is by describing an accomplishment that showcases one of your most job-relevant skills or strengths.
+A great way to respond to “What is your greatest achievement?” is by describing an accomplishment that showcases one of your most job-relevant skills.

-You can start by talking about a challenge you faced and how you overcame it.
+For example, you can talk about a challenge you faced and how you overcame it.
 Or you can discuss the outcome of your achievement and what impact it had on your career or the company you worked for, like the candidate in this sample answer:

 How to answer

-“My greatest achievement would have to be the successful launch of a project I managed during my time working at XYZ Company.
+“My greatest achievement is the successful launch of a project I managed during my time working at XYZ Company.
 The project was a complex undertaking that involved coordinating multiple teams and departments over a period of seven months.

 Even with tight deadlines, we were able to get the job done on time while meeting all of our objectives.
 Since the successful completion of that project, XYZ company attracted dozens of new investors and over $20 million in additional revenue.
 Looking back on it now, this experience consolidated my desire to become a project manager.”